Aurel300/ludumdare39/doc/PUZZLE.md

 (various sizes)

 A set of windows is shown to the player.
 They need to be arranged in a specific arrangement by dragging, possibly resized.

+## Sign puzzle ##

+A window with a large scrollable content is shown.
+The content has signs / clues which tell the player which direction to scroll next.
+There are buttons in the content, most of which are fake.